alefunion/lod/README.md

 ### HTML

-HTML files are handled as Go templates and can start with a frontmatter.
+HTML files are handled as Go templates and can start with a front matter.

 #### Layout